 WHY YOUR AUTO INSURANCE PAYS MEDICAL BILLS WHEN YOU WERE NOT AT FAULT

-People often understandably think that if a car accident is not there fault, their insurance doesn’t have to pay.
-However, in Minnesota we are a “No-Fault” state, which means every person’s auto insurance pays their medical bills (usually up to $20,000) no matter which vehicle is at fault.
-This does not mean your insurance rates go up for making a claim.
+Many people understandably think that if a car accident is not their fault, their insurance shouldn’t have to pay.
+However, Minnesota is a “No-Fault” state, which means every person’s auto insurance pays their own medical bills (usually up to $20,000) no matter which vehicle is at fault.
+This does not mean your auto insurance rates go up for making a claim.
 MN law prohibits auto insurers from raising your rates for making a medical expense claim, unless you are at least 51% at fault in causing the accident.
-Our car accident lawyers are frequently questioned about this from people calling our office, and we can point you to the specific laws.
+Our car accident lawyers are frequently questioned about this by people who call our office.

 What is even more difficult to understand is that your car insurance coverage automatically extends to any relative living with you.
-So if your adult child living with you doesn’t own a vehicle and have their own auto insurance, your insurance will cover them if they are injured while riding as a passenger in another person’s car.
-In fact, your insurance MUST cover them and they cannot even access the No-Fault medical coverage for the car they were riding in because they are required to use your insurance first.
-Again, by law this will not increase your car insurance rates.
+So, if your adult child who lives with you doesn’t own a vehicle and doesn’t have their own auto insurance, your insurance will cover them if they are injured while riding as a passenger in another person’s car.
+In fact, your insurance MUST cover them and they cannot even access the No-Fault medical coverage for the car they were riding in.
+They are required to use your insurance first.
+Again, by MN law this will not increase your car insurance rates.

-The reason for these No-Fault insurance rules is to reduce the amount of litigation required for many simple car accident cases.
-There are too many car accidents every year for the courts to have to determine fault in every case.
-The No Fault rules provide that there does not have to be a fight about who should pay medical bills in the less serious cases – it is automatically the insurance that covers the injured person regardless of fault.
+The reason for these No-Fault insurance rules is to reduce the number of lawsuits.
+There are too many car accidents every year for the courts to have to determine which driver was at fault in every case.
+These No Fault rules mean that there does not have to be a fight about who should pay medical bills in the less serious cases.
+Your auto insurance automatically covers your medical bills regardless of fault.

 If you or a family member have been injured in a MN car accident that was not your fault, please call us and speak with an attorney for a free consultation.
-We will explain the insurance issues to your for you specific situation and make sure your rights are protected.
+We will explain the insurance issues to you for your specific situation and make sure your rights are protected.